Apex graph: Nearly planar graphs

 If a graph is an apex graph, it is not necessarily the case that it has a unique apex.
 For instance, in the minor-minimal nonplanar graphs K5 and K3,3, any of the vertices can be chosen as the apex.
 Wagner (1967, 1970) defined a nearly planar graph to be a nonplanar apex graph with the property that all vertices can be the apex of the graph; thus, K5 and K3,3 are nearly planar.
 He provided a classification of these graphs into four subsets, one of which consists of the graphs that (like the Möbius ladders) can be embedded onto the Möbius strip in such a way that the single edge of the strip coincides with a Hamiltonian cycle of the graph.
 Prior to the proof of the four color theorem, he proved that every nearly planar graph can be colored with at most four colors, except for the graphs formed from a wheel graph with an odd outer cycle by replacing the hub vertex with two adjacent vertices, which require five colors.
 Additionally, he proved that, with a single exception (the eight-vertex complement graph of the cube) every nearly planar graph has an embedding onto the projective plane.

-However, the phrase "nearly planar graph" is highly ambiguous: it has also been used to refer to apex graphs, graphs formed by adding one edge to a planar graph, and graphs formed from a planar embedded graph by replacing a bounded number of faces by "vortexes" of bounded pathwidth, as well as for other less precisely-defined sets of graphs.
+However, the phrase "nearly planar graph" is highly ambiguous: it has also been used to refer to apex graphs, graphs formed by adding one edge to a planar graph, and graphs formed from a planar embedded graph by replacing a bounded number of faces by "vortexes" of bounded pathwidth, as well as for other less precisely defined sets of graphs.

 Related graph classes

 An abstract graph is said to be n-apex if it can be made planar by deleting n or fewer vertices.
 A 1-apex graph is also said to be apex.

 According to Lipton, Mackall, Mattman & Pierce (2018), a graph is edge-apex if there is some edge in the graph that can be deleted to make the graph planar.
 A graph is contraction-apex if there is some edge in the graph that can be contracted to make the graph planar.

+In general, if X is a class of graphs, an "apex-X" graph is a graph that can be brought into the class X by deleting some one vertex.
+For example, an apex-cograph is a graph G that has a vertex v such that G―v is a cograph.